MateoSudo/DevContainers/README.md

 - **Layer caching**: Docker layers are optimized for rebuild speed
 - **Extension persistence**: VS Code extensions don't re-download
 - **Pip caching**: Python packages cache for faster installs

+## 🔧 Working with Multiple Containers

+### Three Ways to Use This Repository

+#### 1. **VS Code Workspace (Best for Multi-Language Development)**
+Open `DevContainers.code-workspace` to work with multiple language environments:
+- See all language directories in one workspace
+- Easy switching between environments
+- Pre-configured tasks for container management
+- Consistent settings across all languages

+#### 2. **Root-Level Container (Quick Python Access)**
+Open the repository root and use the default container:
+- Automatically opens Python environment
+- Good for quick Python development
+- Access to all repository files

+#### 3. **Individual Language Containers (Focused Development)**
+Navigate to specific language directories:
+- Optimized for single-language development
+- Language-specific extensions and settings
+- Isolated environments

+### VS Code Workspace Features

+The `DevContainers.code-workspace` provides:
+- **📁 Organized folder structure** with emojis for easy identification
+- **⚡ Quick tasks** to open specific containers
+- **🔧 Build commands** for all containers
+- **📝 Consistent settings** across all environments
+- **🎯 Extension recommendations** for each language

+### Container Management Tasks

+Access via **Ctrl+Shift+P** → "Tasks: Run Task":
+- **🐍 Open Python Container**: Opens Python environment in new window
+- **🔧 Build All Containers**: Rebuilds all development containers
+- **🧹 Clean Docker Resources**: Cleanup unused Docker resources

 ## 🚀 Advanced Usage